ACCHS BASEBALL

 KSHSAA Ejection Policy

-If a coach is ejected they are to leave the vicinity of the playing field.
+If a coach is ejected they are to leave the vicinity the playing field.
 The coach may not be in the dug out or go sit in the stands.
 If it is the first game of a double header, they may return for the second game providing the school and/or league policy provide for their return.
 The KSHSAA does not prohibit them from returning for the second game.

 If a player is ejected, they must stay in the dugout and the coach is to supervise him.
 If they continue to be a problem, a school administrator or an assistant coach should take the player outside the dugout and away from the vicinity of the field to supervise him.
 If no administrator is available, the coach would have to escort the player from the dugout and away from the field.
 If there is no other coach to coach the team the game would be forfeited.